mozilla-services/syncstorage-rs/docs/src/syncstorage/api-1.5.md

 Always a string from the urlsafe-base64 alphabet; clients must treat it as opaque.

-### `X-Weave-Quota-Remaining`

-May be returned in response to write requests indicating remaining storage space (KB).
-Not returned if quotas are disabled.

 ### `X-Weave-Alert`

 May be returned in response to any request and contains warning/informational alerts.